AlexsLemonade/refinebio/README.md

 ## Running Locally

-Once you've built the `common/dist` directory and have the Nomad and Postgres services running, you're ready to run the API and/or jobs.
+Once you've built the `common/dist` directory and have the Nomad and Postgres services running, you're ready to run jobs.
+To run the API you also need the elasticsearch service running.

 There are three kinds of jobs within Refine.bio.

 ### API